aadulan/Y3S2_revision/computer_security/notes.md

 - works out typical profile for each user or host
 - Once a user profile is in place, the IDS manager can determine thresholds for anomalous behaviors and then sound an alarm any time a user or host deviates significantly from the stored profile for that person or machine
-- tatistical IDSs rely on analyzing patterns in network traffic, it would be difficult for an attacker to hide his behavior from an IDS manager using such techniques
+- statistical IDSs rely on analyzing patterns in network traffic, it would be difficult for an attacker to hide his behavior from an IDS manager using such techniques

 - nonmaliciuos behaviour could generate a significant anomaly.
 - sensitivity to normal changes in system or user behavior therefore leads to false positives